albertaillet/pinc/README.md

 ## Notes
 =======
 ### Development
 Pre-commit hooks should be used to keep the codebase formatting consitent.
-After running installing the dependencies, run the following command to install the pre-commit hooks.
+After installing the dependencies, run the following command to install the pre-commit hooks.

 ```bash
 pre-commit install